SmartTokenLabs/TokenScript-Examples/tutorial/README.md

     ]>
 ```

-  * Inside the <ts:cards> section, add the following <ts:action>.
+  * Coin.xml: Inside the <ts:cards> section, add the following <ts:action>.
 The english name is "Mint", and front-end files referenced (style and view).
 ```
         <ts:action>
             <ts:name>